codecell/uncle-geo/README.md

 - A normal user can:
     - login to their accounts.
     - view all available users currently logged in on the map
-    - click on the markers of other users to leave a comment other users' wall
+    - click on the location markers of other users to leave a comment on other users' wall
     - view all comments on their own page and see who wrote the messages
     - signout of their account